Overcome common barriers by taking your services online

 - click ‘join’ at the booked appointment time.

 - video conferencing can be accessed through a desktop, tablet or smartphone

 HotHealth is used by a range of healthcare providers for Telehealth/Telemedicine such as dietitians, personal trainers and mental healthcare providers.

 HotHealth’s video conferencing capability meets the Australia Telehealth Standards.

-There are 11 MBS items available for video consultations in telehealth across a range areas.
+There are 11 MBS items available for video consultations in telehealth across a range of areas.
 You can find the items here.

 For more information please contact us.